Cholestasis in the Newborn

-Biliary atresia is a blockage of the bile ducts that starts near the end of the pregnancy or in the first several weeks of life.
-It is more common in full term infants than in premature infants.
+Biliary atresia is a blockage of the bile ducts that starts in the fetus near the end of the pregnancy or in the first several weeks of life.
+It is more common among full-term infants than premature infants.
 Affected infants typically develop jaundice in the first several weeks of life.

 Infections can lead to cholestasis in the newborn.
 Some infecting organisms are

 Gestational alloimmune liver disease is a disorder that begins before birth.
 In this disease, antibodies from the mother cross the placenta and attack the fetus's liver.

 Metabolic disorders that cause cholestasis are numerous and include alpha-1 antitrypsin deficiency, galactosemia, tyrosinemia, bile acid defects, and fatty acid oxidation disorders.
 These disorders occur when the newborn is missing an enzyme that is needed to break down a certain substance, allowing toxic substances to accumulate and damage the liver.

 Genetic defects, such as Alagille syndrome and cystic fibrosis, may cause cholestasis in the newborn.
 Genetic defects and other gene mutations can disrupt normal bile production and removal, which causes cholestasis.

 Toxic causes include the use of intravenous feeding (parenteral nutrition) in extremely premature newborns or in infants who have short bowel syndrome.
 In recent years, centers have begun using a different type of fat in the intravenous formulation, which appears to have reduced the risk of cholestasis.

 Neonatal hepatitis syndrome is the term used to describe inflammation in the newborn's liver for which there is no identified cause.
 This diagnosis is being made less frequently due to advances in tests that can determine an exact cause.